A Doll's House, Part 2

 OpenStage Theatre’s etcetera Season is raw, real, honest, and intimate cutting-edge theatre in non-traditional spaces.
 With the actors only a few feet away audience members are drawn deeply into the action of the play, creating a powerful and unforgettable experience.
 Be prepared for a moving, intimate experience that will leave you thinking and feeling long after the lights come up.

 A Doll's House, Part 2 will take place at The Lyric Cinema in the Tiki Theatre, at 1209 N. College Ave, Fort Collins.
-In addition, purchase a meal and drink package add-on for $28 that includes food from The Lyric's menu, and a non-alcoholic beverage, a glass of wine (does not include Odell canned wine) or a beer.
+In addition, purchase a meal and drink package add-on that includes food from The Lyric's menu, and a non-alcoholic beverage, a glass of wine (does not include Odell canned wine) or a beer.
 We suggest pre-ordering the package (when purchasing your ticket) to enjoy prior to the show.
+If you select an add-on or purchase food or drink prior to the show, please arrive at least an hour before the start of the show to eliminate the long lines.

 Have you unsubscribed from our mailing list in the past?
 Resubscribe here to stay up to date on shows and information!